Health-Informatics-UoN/hutch/README.md

 **Hutch** is part of an application stack for **Federated Activities**, such as Analytics, Data Discovery or Machine Learning.

 ## Hutch-Trefx
-[Hutch-Trefx](https://github.com/Health-Informatics-UoN/hutch-trefx/tree/main) is n Executing Agent implementation that accepts jobs from a TRE Agent, executes them and records outputs and provenance, submitting the results to be approved for egress.
+[Hutch-Trefx](https://github.com/Health-Informatics-UoN/hutch-trefx/tree/main) is an Executing Agent implementation that accepts jobs from a TRE Agent, executes them and records outputs and provenance, submitting the results to be approved for egress.